HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

     End_Evaluation --> [*]
 ```
 <br>

-  Show is the forkflow neede to assesses the quality and similarity of the generated synthetic data compared to the pseudonymized real data using a combination of quantitative benchmarks and a qualitative AI-based review.
+  Show is the workflow needed to assesses the quality and similarity of the generated synthetic data compared to the pseudonymized real data using a combination of quantitative benchmarks and a qualitative AI-based review.

+  * **Purpose:**
-  * **Purpose:** To provide metrics and descriptions that indicate how well the synthetic data captures the linguistic, structural, and clinical characteristics of the real-world pseudonymized data.
+    * To provide metrics and descriptions that indicate how well the synthetic data captures the linguistic, structural, and clinical characteristics of the real-world pseudonymized data.

   * **Key Code Components:**
     * `load_file_content(filepath)`: Helper function to load content for evaluation.
     * `calculate_entropy(text, unit)`: Calculates Shannon's Entropy (character and word level).